-Create a unique water feature by twisting soft-rolled copper piping into interesting shapes
+Create a unique water feature by twisting soft-rolled copper piping into interesting shapes.

-This copper fountain spray can be made as big or small as you wish.
+This copper fountain water feature can be made as big or small as you wish.
 The water holes can be drilled to different sizes depending on the effect that you want to achieve – smaller holes will produce more of a spray while larger holes will produce more flowing streams of water.

 •10 mm soft-rolled copper piping which is easy to shape by hand.